aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/perf-analysis/index.md

 *First thing you would have noticed is that the script which took around 3.5 minutes earlier is now completed within 1 minute.*

-Let’s take a look at **CW metrics** and we cannot see any peak periods compared to before.
+Now take a look again at **CW metrics** and there aren't any peak periods compared to before.

 <span class="image">![Perf Review](CW_after_index.png?raw=true)</span>

-Let’s take a look at **slow query logs**.We can see that the query time has been *drastically reduced* and the number of rows examined is also reduced from *1M* to less than *1K* rows.
+Now take a look at **slow query logs**.You would notice that the query time has been *drastically reduced* and the number of rows examined is also reduced from *1M* to less than *1K* rows.

 <span class="image">![Perf Review](perf4.png?raw=true)</span>

-From the counter metrics, we can see earlier the number of rows scanned is *1.2+M* however now this has come down to only *1.6K .* The CPU total consumption is at a *baseline* average and CPU spike is not visible now.
+From the counter metrics, you can notice, earlier the number of rows scanned is *1.2+M* however this has now come down to only *1.6K*.
+The CPU total consumption is at a *baseline* average and CPU spike is not visible now.
 Also there are *hardly any slow query log entries*.

 <span class="image">![Perf Review](P.I_review_after_index.png?raw=true)</span>

 <span class="image">![Perf Review](P.I_review_counter_after_index.png?raw=true)</span>

-We can see that earlier we has sessions exceeding **max vCPUs** however the execution was rather quick and didn’t throttle the CPU.
+Earlier there were sessions exceeding **max vCPUs** however now the execution was rather quick and there is no bottleneck on the CPU.
 This also means our solution worked *without scaling up* the instance.

 <span class="image">![Perf Review](P.I_review_DBload_after_index.png?raw=true)</span>